 If you can, pass them on to a friend or neighbor!
 One of our babysitters loves magazines so I pass them all on to her (and then she passes them on to her friend!).

 2. Have one spot for your magazines

-I have one spot for all of our magazines.
-This helps contain the magazine clutter and also helps me see when the stack is getting too high!
-Here are some really fun magazine holders that you could get!
+Have one spot for all of your magazines.
+This helps contain the magazine clutter and also helps you see when the stack is getting too high!
+Below are some really fun magazine holders that you could get!